cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/System_Configuration/Configuring_switchd.md

 ## Configure switchd Parameters

-<span id="src-8362561_indexterm-C88A1EFD8547F74C744E43B8BEDEC62E">You
-can use </span>`cl-cfg` to configure many `switchd` parameters at runtime (like ACLs, interfaces, and route table utilization), which minimizes disruption to your running switch.
+You can use `cl-cfg` to configure many `switchd` parameters at runtime (like ACLs, interfaces, and route table utilization), which minimizes disruption to your running switch.
 However, some options are read only and cannot be configured at runtime.

 For example, to see data related to routes, run: